 Sicilian cannoli are typical sweets of the Sicilian tradition.
-They consist of a crispy and crumbly shell, filled with a delicious cream of ricotta, sugar, and chocolate.
-Cannoli are a triumph of flavors and a real delight for the palate.
-They are usually consumed during the Christmas holidays in Sicily, but they are great to enjoy at any time of the year.
+They consist of a crunchy and crumbly pastry, filled with a delicious cream of ricotta, sugar and chocolate.
+Cannoli are an explosion of flavors and a real delight for the palate.
+They are usually consumed during the Christmas festivities in Sicily, but are excellent to enjoy at any time of the year.

-Place the flour on the cutting board and knead with the other ingredients for the shells for 1/2 hour.
+Put the flour on the work surface and knead it with the other ingredients for the shells for half an hour.

-Then roll out the dough with a rolling pin until you get a very thin sheet; cut into oval shapes that will be wrapped around small cane pieces; fry them in plenty of lard or oil.
+Then roll out the dough with a rolling pin until you obtain a very thin sheet; cut into small oval shapes that will be wrapped around small pieces of cane; fry them in plenty of lard or oil.

-It is advisable to grease the canes before using them and to seal the edges of the dough shapes with a little egg white.
+It is advisable to grease the canes before using them and to glue the edges of the pastry shapes with a little egg white.

-After filling the cannoli with ricotta mixed with sugar, vanilla, and brandy, cover the ends with chocolate chips.
+After filling the cannoli with the ricotta mixed with sugar, vanilla and brandy, coat the ends with chocolate chips.

 Finally, sprinkle with powdered sugar.